bcgov/indy-sdk/doc/wallet/enterprise-wallet-design.md

 This design proposes an enterprise wallet for TheOrgBook with the following features:

 * Implement a "virtual wallet" based on the organization of interest, to implement granular storage for storage of claims and construction of proofs.
-* Implementation of a filtering mechanism within the wallet, to restrict claims retrieved during the proof construction process to only those of interest in constructing the proof.
 * A stand-alone enterprise wallet for TheOrgBook, proving a REST-based set of services to store and retrieve claims and other data.
 * A corresponding "remote" (or "proxy") wallet type, within the indy sdk, which communicates with the stand-alone wallet via the REST services.
+* Implementation of a filtering mechanism within the wallet, to restrict claims retrieved during the proof construction process to only those of interest in constructing the proof.

 Each of these features is described below.

-Note please see the companion document https://github.com/ianco/indy-sdk/blob/master/doc/wallet/enterprise-wallet-design-scenarios.md for a description of the business and design scenarios.
+Note please see the companion document https://github.com/ianco/indy-sdk/blob/master/doc/wallet/enterprise-wallet-design-scenarios.md for a description of the business and design scenarios considered.

 ## Indy-sdk Proposed Design